tvmai/tvmai.github.io/_posts/2018-03-11-nmt-transformer-optimize.markdown

   s[C].bind(vty, thread_yz)
   s[C].bind(vtx, thread_xz)
 ```
 We fuse the outer dimensions of the batch matmul, i.e. the BB and FF of the op's dimension, normally known as "batch" dimension in batch matmul computation.
-Then we split the outer and the inner dimensions by a factor of (number_thread * vthread).
+Then we split the outer and the inner dimensions by a factor of (`number_thread * vthread`).

-Strided pattern is not needed in batch matmul, thus the virtual thread number (vthread\_y & vthread\_x) are both set to $1$.
+Strided pattern is not needed in batch matmul, thus the virtual thread number (`vthread\_y` and `vthread\_x`) are both set to 1.

 ### Finding the best combination of number\_thread